Panama City Beach Waterfront Restaurants With the Best Views

 Schooners Last Local Beach Club sits directly on Panama City Beach on Gulf Drive.
 This local hangout has long welcomed visitors to play volleyball, splash and watch waves while enjoying a casual collection of dishes.
 The restaurant serves lunch, dinner and weekend brunch.

 Order from seafood ranging from shrimp and combos to crab cakes and grouper sandwiches.
 Land lovers will find jerked chicken, the Schooners’ burger and sandwiches.

 During or after dinner, head to the beach to watch the sunset while listening to live music.
 Schooners offers places to spread out and regularly hosts bands and events.

 Big umbrellas and beach views are what to expect at Sharky’s Beachfront Restaurant.
 Its location on Front Beach Road offers waterfront views and plenty of people-watching options.
 Sharkey’s houses a 15,000-square-foot area for dining with a special dance floor under a tiki hut.

 Lunch and dinner menus showcase seafood favorites such as grouper, oysters, crab and shrimp.
 Or try the jaco tacos made with fresh seafood and pico de gallo.
 Other items include salads, burgers, sandwiches and pastas.
 The Keys platter also ranks as a popular option with Gulf shrimp, crab cakes and crab legs.

-Sharkey’s provides access to an onsite playground for kids, plenty of beach space and hosts live music.
+Sharkey’s provides access to a kids playground, public beach space and hosts live music.
 Other fun things to do include bingo, karaoke and trivia nights.